 The third way is the way that we get involved.
 A father files a legitimation action in Superior Court, asking the judge to pronounce him legal daddy.

 According to the National Vital Statistics Report, in 2010, 40.8% of all children were born to unmarried mothers.
 So this information applies to almost half of all fathers out there!

 Upon legitimation, the father and child are closer to having the same rights as if the child were born in marriage.
 The father can seek custody and visitation, and ask a judge to change the last name of the child to his last name.
-Additionally, legitimation enables the father to inherit from the child.
+Additionally, legitimation enables the child to inherit from the father.

 It is worth noticing that a biological father is obligated to pay child support regardless of whether a child is legitimized or not.
 So, it only makes sense to obtain rights that stem from a father-child relationship, because an obligation to pay is enforced either way.

 In addition, legitimation brings lots of benefits to a child.
 Without legitimation, a child cannot inherit from his father unless he or she is mentioned in a will.
 They also cannot receive his social security benefits.
 A child cannot get access to his father’s medical records.
 The latter is especially important nowadays because a medical history of family members can be invaluable for medical diagnosis purposes.

 Further, the child can be placed in a paternal relative’s home if a mother dies or becomes unable to take care of the child.